yifeiyang19-code/CMPM_146_P5/README.md

 Both Grid and DE were tested locally with a population of 40.

 The saved Grid and DE candidates are 16 x 200 levels and were reported as solvable by the provided metrics.

-The final writeup will compare the two favorite levels and explain why one was selected for submission.